HMS Phoenix (1783): Mediterranean

 Thomas Baker took command of Phoenix on 28 April 1803.
 He was assigned to the Channel Fleet under Admiral William Cornwallis, and on 10 August 1805 he came across the 40-gun French frigate Didon off Cape Finisterre.

 Prior to the sighting Phoenix had intercepted an American merchant, en route from Bordeaux to the United States.
 The American master had been invited onto Phoenix, sold the British some of his cargo of wine, and had toured Phoenix before being allowed to continue on his way.
 Phoenix had at this time been altered to resemble from a distance a large sloop-of-war.
 Didon, which was carrying despatches instructing Rear-Admiral Allemand's five ships of the line to unite with the combined Franco-Spanish fleet under Vice-Admiral Pierre-Charles Villeneuve, intercepted the American merchant and from him received news that a 20-gun British ship was at sea and might be foolish enough to attack Didon.

-Didon's commander, Captain Milius, decided to await the arrival of the British ship, and take her as a prize.
+Didon's commander, Frigate Captain Pierre Milius, decided to await the arrival of the British ship, and take her as a prize.
 On 10 August 1805, the two vessels met off Cape Finisterre.

 Phoenix was able to approach and engage Didon before the French realised that she was a larger frigate than they had anticipated.
 The action lasted several hours, with Baker on one occasion having his hat shot off his head.
 Finally the French surrendered at 43°16′N 12°14′W. Phoenix had 12 killed and 28 wounded; the French sustained losses of 27 killed and 44 wounded.

 By intercepting the ship carrying the despatches for Allemand, Baker had unwittingly played a role in bringing about the battle of Trafalgar, but he was to play an even greater role a few days later, possibly even staving off an invasion of England.
 In 1847 the Admiralty awarded the Naval General service Medal with clasp "Phoenix 10 Augt.
 1805" to all surviving claimants from the action.

 While sailing to Gibraltar with his prize in tow, Baker fell in with the 74-gun HMS Dragon on 14 August.
 The following day the combined fleet under Villeneuve, heading for Brest and then on to Boulogne to escort the French invasion forces across the Channel sighted the three British ships.
 Villeneuve mistook the British ships for scouts from the Channel Fleet and fled south to avoid an action.
 A furious Napoleon raged 'What a Navy!
 What an admiral!
 All those sacrifices for nought!'
-Villeneuve's failure to press north was a decisive point of the Trafalgar Campaign as far as the invasion of England went, for abandoning all hope of fulfilling his plans to secure control of the Channel Napoleon gathered the Armée d'Angleterre, now renamed the Grande Armée, and headed east to attack the Austrians in the Ulm Campaign.
+Villeneuve's failure to press north was a decisive point of the Trafalgar campaign as far as the invasion of England went, for abandoning all hope of fulfilling his plans to secure control of the Channel Napoleon gathered the Armée d'Angleterre, now renamed the Grande Armée, and headed east to attack the Austrians in the Ulm campaign.
 The British ships altered their course and made for Plymouth, where they arrived on 3 September, having prevented an attempt by their French prisoners to capture Phoenix and retake Didon.